 Weight 1 lb.
 8 oz.

 With its high volume and driver-friendly touches, here’s a bottle from Hydro Flask made to ride shotgun on your next road trip.
-Its narrower base slides easily into vehicles’ variously-sized cupholders, and the generous, 40-ounce capacity requires fewer refills—a nice benefit when you’re trying to cover ground.
+Its narrower base slides easily into vehicles’ variously-sized cupholders, and the generous, 40-ounce capacity requires fewer refills—a nice benefit when you’re trying to cover ground on your next adventure.
 Plus, the huge, easy-grab handle lets drivers keep their eyes on the road while they reach for a sip.

-Soft plastic fittings on the lid and straw form a tight seal to prevent liquid from splashing out when bumped or tipped (though it’s not fully leakproof, so it should be stored upright and not on its side in a tote or backpack).
-The straw lid can be swapped with other Hydro Flask accessories, such as the Large Closeable Press-In Lid, making this bottle versatile enough for different beverages like coffee and hot chocolate.
+Soft plastic fittings on the lid and straw form a tight seal to prevent liquid from splashing out when bumped or tipped.
+It’s not fully leakproof, though, so it should be stored upright and not on its side in a tote or backpack; look to other leakproof options in our lineup with screw cap lids.
+The straw lid on this Hydro Flask All Around Travel Tumber can be swapped with other Hydro Flask accessories, such as the Large Closeable Press-In Lid, making this bottle versatile enough for different beverages like coffee and hot chocolate.
 (Don’t worry: The stainless steel interior is less likely to retain flavors than other materials.)
 Back at home, it’s appealingly easy to clean because all parts are dishwasher safe.
 Buy here.

 Best Water Bottle for Fitness Workouts